 User Identification in the mHealth app is critical.
 It helps grant access to the app and its data to the correct person.

 It is quite common for many of today’s mHealth apps to be based on the smartphone.
-App uses the device’s user interface to gather, process, and report health-specific information about the user.
+The app uses the device’s user interface to gather, process, and report health-specific information about the user.

 Since smartphones are considered personal devices, you may safely assume that the user is indeed the owner.
 But not when the smartphone is stolen or borrowed.